 Although we don’t require our program participants to share our faith, it’s important to know that our program is faith-based and includes a number of spiritual development opportunities.
 We hope women come to understand their value and purpose as God’s creation throughout their time with us.
 We also offer aftercare programming to help women continue to enjoy their new life of sobriety, productivity and accountability.

 We’re pursuing an exciting project to greatly expand our capacity to serve women and children!
-In 2020, we purchased property at 3800 E. Douglas in Des Moines, and with fundraising now complete, we are in the midst of a major building renovation plus construction of a new residential wing once the needed funds are raised.
+In 2020, we purchased property at 3800 E. Douglas in Des Moines, and with fundraising now complete, we are in the midst of a major building renovation plus construction of a new residential wing.

 The new facility will allow us to serve three times as many single women and moms with kids as we can currently and will include 50 short-term beds and 50 long-term life recovery beds.
 Learn more about the project here.